 Galatoire’s Shrimp Remoulade

 I hope you give this remoulade sauce recipe a try.
 Billed in Saveur magazine, as Galatoire’s Remoulade Blanc (white remoulade), it’s a true treat, and easy enough to prepare in your own kitchen.
+It’s a perfect appetizer for this Easy Gumbo Recipe.

 More Spicy Shrimp Recipes